yaricom/goNEAT/README.md

 ## Documentation

-The algorithm performance evaluation and related documentation can be found in project's [wiki](https://github.com/yaricom/goNEAT/wiki)
+You can find the algorithm performance evaluation and related documentation in the project's [wiki](https://github.com/yaricom/goNEAT/wiki)

-The goNEAT library saves results of the experiments using Numpy NPZ format, which allows analysis of collected experimental data using available Python libraries.
-We included [Jupyter notebook](contents/notebooks/experiments_results.ipynb) with analysis of collected experimental data, which can be used as starter kit to analyse data samples acquired from your experiments.
+The goNEAT library saves results of the experiments using [Numpy NPZ](https://numpy.org/doc/stable/reference/generated/numpy.savez.html) format, which allows analysis of collected experimental data samples using a variety of readily available Python libraries.

+For your reference, we included [Jupyter notebook](contents/notebooks/experiments_results.ipynb) with an example of the collected experimental data analysis, which can be used as a starter kit to analyze data samples acquired from your experiments.

 ### Installation